evakristinat/fullstackopen-3-backend/README.md

 # fullstackopen

-This is the backend execution for assignment 3.
+This is the backend execution for assignment 3 Contacts list using Express and Node.

 [Check out the frontend for this backend here](https://github.com/evakristinat/fullstackopen-3-frontend)